Aafnai-com/Ad_account_rental/Rent Policy.md

 - Any attempt to change account ownership or gain unauthorized admin access

 ### c.
 Liability
-- If the renter engages in restricted advertising or violates policy, they will bear **full legal and financial responsibility**.
+- If the tenant engages in restricted advertising or violates policy, they will bear **full legal and financial responsibility**.
 - **Aafnai Ad Private Limited is not liable** for any penalties, bans, or legal consequences resulting from non-compliant advertising.
 - Policy violations may result in **immediate termination** of account access.
 Any refunds, if applicable, will be handled in accordance with the law and subject to negotiation.